bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 -  The package **bareos-storage-tape** must be installed.

 -  A script that actually controls the autochanger according to commands sent by Bareos.
-Bareos contains the script :program:`mtx-changer`, that utilize the command :program:`mtx`.
+Bareos contains the script :command:`mtx-changer`, that utilize the command :command:`mtx`.
 It’s config file is normally located at :file:`/etc/bareos/mtx-changer.conf`

 -  That each Volume (tape) to be used must be defined in the Catalog and have a Slot number assigned to it so that Bareos knows where the Volume is in the autochanger.
 This is generally done with the :strong:`label` command, but can also done after the tape is labeled using the :strong:`update slots` command.
 See below for more details.
 You must pre-label the tapes manually before using them.